henrystern/Metadata-Extractor/README.md

 # Metadata to CSV
-A simple GUI for extracting all meta and XMP data from a batch of PDFs and organizing the data into a CSV.
+A simple GUI for extracting all document properties and XMP data from a batch of PDFs and organizing the data into a CSV.

 ![Capture](https://user-images.githubusercontent.com/108289013/184893025-ce1a4f9e-1c95-4b31-9d29-d3fc633a5022.PNG)